nramenta/flow/README.md

 non-existing or non-readable templates is a runtime error.
-Note that there are no mechanisms to prevent circular inclusion of templates, although there is a PHP runtime limit on recursion: either the allowed memory allocation size is reached, thereby producing a runtime fatal error, or the number of maximum nesting level is reached, if you're using xdebug.
+Note that there are no mechanisms to prevent circular inclusion of templates, although there is a PHP runtime limit on recursion: either the allowed memory allocation size is reached, thereby producing a fatal runtime error, or the number of maximum nesting level is reached, if you're using xdebug.

 ## Path Resolution

-Paths referenced in `extends`, `include`, and `import` tags can either be absolute from the specified `source` option when instantiating the loader object or relative to the current template's directory.
+Paths referenced in `extends`, `include`, and `import` tags can either be absolute from the specified `source` option when instantiating the loader object, or relative to the current template's directory.

 ### Absolute Paths